Disney closing at least a dozen stores in Canada amid e-commerce push

 Retail analyst Bruce Winder says Disney has likely found more efficient ways to drive its brand and merchandise.

-The closure of Disney stores in Canada is part of sweeping changes hitting the retail industry and malls, Winder says.
+Winder says the closure of Disney stores in Canada is part of sweeping changes hitting the retail industry and malls.

 “Malls are going to change considerably in terms of what they do and how they operate and what kind of stores are in there,” he says.